People are struggling to get vaccine appointments. A 14-year-old stepped in to help.

 “Really, this is an effort that shouldn’t have had to be taken care of by a 14-year-old,” Benjamin said.
 “It should have been taken care of by the federal government or a state government or a county government.”

 Amid that chaotic landscape, more than 24,000 people have joined the Chicago Vaccine Hunters Facebook group, where members plead for help finding appointments and drop leads to potential openings.
 People requesting the time slots have shared a lot of sad stories, Benjamin said.
 Someone told him they had Stage 4 cancer and were afraid of dying if they caught the virus.
 Other people said their children were about to give birth and they wanted to be vaccinated so they could meet their grandchildren.
-Only about 5 percent of Chicago and 5 percent of suburban Cook County have been fully vaccinated, according to state statistics.
+Only about 5 percent of Chicago residents and 5 percent of suburban Cook County residents have been fully vaccinated, according to state statistics.

-A spokeswoman for the Chicago health department, Erica Duncan, said vaccine supply was currently “very limited” and urged patience as the city works to make the shots more easily accessible.
-In the county, health-department spokesman Don Bolger said he expected more doses to become available in the coming weeks.
+A spokeswoman for the Chicago health department, Erica Duncan, said vaccine supply was “very limited” and urged patience as the city works to make the shots more easily accessible.
+In the county, health department spokesman Don Bolger said he expected more doses to become available in the coming weeks.

 The flawed nature of the vaccine rollout has not been lost on Benjamin, who faces a long wait until he’ll be eligible for a shot himself.